University Honors Program

 Ellie Conlin-Day (she/her)

-Major/Year: Food Science; 3rd Year
+Major/Year: Food Science; 4th Year

 Hometown: Kennett Square, PA

 Campus Involvement: In the FSN department, I work on the JARS Crew, making Cal Poly Jam and BBQ sauce, and the Sensory team, running Corporate and Research testing.
 I also am a CAFES Ambassador, taking time to represent my college to prospective students and communities throughout and way beyond Cal Poly.
-You can also occasionally find me happily serving food to students, staff, and faculty at Campus Market!

-Career Interest: Consumer Insights and Sensory Science
+Career Interest: Consumer Insights or Product Development

 Why is Honors valuable to you?
 "The Honors program is so valuable to me because of the community it creates.
 I have friends and acquaintances I never would have met had we not all been in the honors program."